Call for Applications Spring Semester 2018

 Academic year 2017/18

-For the winter semester of the academic year 2017/18, the Forum is planning to conduct six research projects with their cooperation partners.
-The projects are scheduled to start at the beginning of October 2017, and are expected to run until end of December 2017 / beginning of January 2018.
+For the spring semester of the academic year 2017/18, the Forum is planning to conduct three research projects with their cooperation partners.
+The projects are scheduled to start at the end of February 2018, and are expected to run until the end of June 2018.
 The three-month research period for the projects will include introductory sessions on international humanitarian law (IHL), common seminar sessions and supervision by members of the Forum.

 Requirements for becoming a team member